usgs/pestpp/documentation/pestpp_users_manual.md

 Note that multiple tied parameters can be linked to a single parent parameter.
 However, a tied parameter can, naturally, be linked to only one parent parameter.

 Programs of the PEST++ suite support a protocol for tying parameters together that may be convenient in some contexts.
-This is activated using the *tie_by_groups()* control variable.
+This is activated using the *tie_by_group()* control variable.
 Denoting this variable as *true* effectively ties all parameters in a group to a single member of that group so that initial, intra-group parameter ratios are maintained as parameters are adjusted.
 However, it is important to note that this action does not affect any parameters that a user designates as tied to another parameter, or that has another parameter tied to it.

 ## <a id='s8-10' />4.10 Observation Groups Section